 Op- Description tion cmd The command, specified as an array of strings, to invoke the piped program.
 The program's stdin receives the formatted contents of the input DataFrame, and the output DataFrame is constructed from its stdout.
-The stderr stream will appear in the executor logs. input_fc@maxeresrthe input DataFrame to a format that the piped program understands.
-Built-in input formatters are text, csv, and vcf. output. output formærtsethe output of the piped program back into a DataFrame.
+The stderr stream will appear in the executor logs. input: for maxter each of the program understands.
+Built-in input formatters are text, csv, and vcf. output formærtsethe output of the piped program back into a DataFrame.
 Built-in output formatters are text, csv, and vcf. env Options beginning with env are interpreted as environment variables.
 Like other options, the environment variable name is converted to lower snake case.
 For example, providing the option env_aniMal=MONKEY results in an environment variable with key ani_mal and value MONKEY being provided to the piped program.